oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>Permissions problem accessing the cloud shell ?</b></summary>
 <p>
-Ifyou are denied access to the cloud shell then it means that you do not have the right policies set for your groups in your tenancy.
-This can be a problem in existing tenancies if you are not an admin (In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)
+If you are denied access to the cloud shell then it means that you do not have the right policies set for your groups in your tenancy.
+This can happen in existing tenancies if you are not an admin or been given rights via a policy.
+(In a trial tenancy you are usually the admin with all rights so it's not generally an issue there.)

 You will need to ask your tenancy admin to add you to a group which has rights to access the cloud shell.
 See the [Required IAM policy](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm#RequiredIAMPolicy) in the cloud shell documentation.
 </p></details>

 ### Downloading the scripts